-Since user must subscribe and give specific permission to receive push notifications, it attracts real audience and traffic.
+Since the user must subscribe and give specific permission to receive push notifications, it attracts real audience and traffic.

 The worldwide reach of over 300,000,000 users of desktop, mobile or tablet

-Push Ads are delivered even if the subscribers are not actively use their device – and that’s the first thing they will see when they are back!
+Push Ads are delivered even if the subscribers are not actively using their device – and that’s the first thing they will see when they are back!
 This brings amazing efficiency for every Push campaign

 Highly-engaged users bring higher click rate and exceptional conversion rate comparing to standard ad formats

 Let’s get started to add free push notifications through Subscribers…

 How To Get Started With Subscribers.com